syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Data-Binding.md

 {% endhighlight %}

-##Binding OlapChart to Cube in online SQL Server
+##Binding OlapChart to Cube in online MS SQL Server

 To connect an OLAP Cube available in SQL Server Analysis Service in online server through XML/A, host server link and database name needs to be set in the connection string.
 If you have any credentials to connect your Cube, then set the “User ID” and “Password” attributes accordingly.
 Below code sample illustrates the same.